ihcsim/kubernetes-terraform-secured/README.md

 * 1 Kubernetes Master and
 * 2 Kubernetes Workers

+**This set-up uses the Terraform [TLS Provider](https://www.terraform.io/docs/providers/tls/index.html) to generate RSA private keys, CSR and certificates for development purposes only.
+The resources generated will be saved in the Terraform state file as plain text.
+Make sure the Terraform state file is stored securely.**

 ### etcd3
 The number of etcd3 instances in the cluster can be altered by using the `etcd_count` Terraform variable.